rjazevedo/BrazilianICPCSummerSchool2018/registration.md

 Lunch|included|included|included|included
 Dinner|included|included|included|included

-If you are a World Finalist or Brazilian Medalists, you must finish your registration on the system **without** payment and send me an email (please, any payment method but do not pay).
+If you are a World Finalist or Brazilian Medalists, you must finish your registration on the system **without** payment.
+All Brazilians World Finalists received an invitation letter and they should attach this invitation letter to the system.
+Other Latin American students should **send me an email** after registering.
 Do not pay!
 I will mark your registration as complete without the payment.

 We are still finishing our budget.
 We will define the stipend in January.